Medication Management Programs

 Evidence-Based Interventions and Best Practices for HIV Prevention: Medication Adherence Chapter

-A review of medication adherence programs and best practices for HIV prevention.
-This chapter of the compendium includes 12 evidence-based medication adherence programs that have been evaluated in the U.S. since April 2015.
+Offers a collection of effective behavioral interventions (EBIs) to improve medication adherence programs and viral load suppression for individuals living with HIV.
+Describes in detail 12 evidence-based medication adherence programs that have been evaluated in the U.S. since April 2015.

 Effective Intervention: Treat

-Resources and example programs for providers to help HIV patients with medication adherence.
-Includes four evidence-based strategies for improving patient adherence: HEART, SMART Couples, Peer Support, and Partnership for Health for Medication Adherence.
+Offers resources and example programs for providers helping people with medication adherence for HIV.
+Includes several evidence-based strategies for improving medication adherence including: HEART, SMART Couples, Peer Support, and Partnership for Health for Medication Adherence.

-Describes the Ryan White HIV/AIDS Program (RWHAP) Part B and the AIDS Drug Assistance Program (ADAP) and how the programs help clients who are living with HIV/AIDS acquire HIV medications as well as health insurance.
-Lists current resources related to ADAPs and describes technical assistance which is offered by NASTAD to help programs achieve the best patient outcomes.
+Describes the Ryan White HIV/AIDS Program (RWHAP) Part B and the AIDS Drug Assistance Program (ADAP) and how the programs help clients living with HIV/AIDS acquire HIV medications and health insurance.
+Lists current resources related to ADAPs and describes technical assistance offered by National Alliance of State & Territorial AIDS Directors (NASTAD) to help programs achieve the best outcomes.

 Organization(s): National Alliance of State & Territorial AIDS Directors (NASTAD)